ruby0x1/wren-astar/README.md

 A generic implementation of A* pathfinding in the Wren programming language - https://wren.io

-Shown below: different hueristics + neighbors + costs
+Shown below: different heuristics + neighbors + costs

 ![](images/image.jpg)

 ## Usage

 The basic usage is `import "astar" for Astar`, and call `Astar.path2D`.
-For details about the pathfinding and the things like costs, heuristics and implementation details, please see https://www.redblobgames.com/pathfinding/a-star/introduction.html
+For details about the pathfinding and things like costs, heuristics and implementation details, please see https://www.redblobgames.com/pathfinding/a-star/introduction.html

 ### Requirements